wso2/docs-is/en/includes/guides/authentication/passwordless-login/add-passwordless-login-with-passkey.md

 - For iOS - `{{base_url}}/.well-known/apple-app-site-association`

-Make sure `/assetlinks.json` and `/apple-app-site-association` endpoints of your domain, are mapped to the corresponding local endpoints of {{product_name}}.
+As the validation services look for app details in `/assetlinks.json` and `/apple-app-site-association` paths of your domain, make sure these paths are mapped to the corresponding local endpoints of {{product_name}}.

 !!! note "Third-party data exposure"